DigonIO/pypermission/README.md

 )
 ```

-Now check if a subject has a desired permission:
+Now check if a subject has a desired permission.

 ```py
 if auth.subject_has_permission(subject_id=SUBJECT_ID, node=PluginPN.TOWNY_CHAT_TOWN):